-Veeva Systems Inc. is a leader in cloud-based software for the global life sciences industry.
-Committed to innovation, product excellence, and customer success, Veeva has more than 300 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
-Veeva is headquartered in the San Francisco Bay Area, with offices in Europe, Asia, and Latin America.
-For more information, visit www.veeva.com.
+Veeva Systems Inc. is the leader in cloud-based software for the global life sciences industry.
+Committed to innovation, product excellence, and customer success, Veeva serves more than 950 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
+Veeva is headquartered in the San Francisco Bay Area, with offices throughout North America, Europe, Asia, and Latin America.
+For more information, visit veeva.com.

+Veeva Systems

-Veeva Systems 4280 Hacienda Drive, Pleasanton, CA 94588 925.452.6500 | info@veeva.com | veeva.com
+4280 Hacienda Drive, Pleasanton, CA 94588 925.452.6500 | info@veeva.com | veeva.com